A proven pathway out of homelessness.

 • While Vanessa and her family lived in HIP housing she became a community activist and worked with the Mayor of Trenton (pictured here with her) and other city officials to develop a new program (named after her!) that helps low-income families buy homes.

 • Luis lived in HIP housing while in High School with his mom and sister.
-He went on to graduate from Rutgers and now works in finance with a major investment house.
+He went on to graduate from Rutgers working in finance with a major investment house and is HIP’s newest board member!